pattisoj/pattisoj/README.md

 I started my coding journey by joining the **School of Code**.
 It is a 16-week intensive bootcamp focused on full-stack development.
 <br />
 I have enjoyed working with various people from all kinds of backgrounds to solve various problems.
-I also enjoy creating **clean** and **testible** code to solve these problems.
+I also enjoy creating **clean** and **testable** code to solve these problems.
 <br />
 <br />
 I have a passion for **both** front and back end and would love to continue experience both in my career!